FlourishAnyway believes there is a playlist for just about any situation and is on a mission to unite and entertain the world through song.

-- asking for help or advice when needed
+- Ask for help or advice when needed.

-- integrating life lessons so you don't repeat mistakes too many times.
+- Integrate life lessons so you don't repeat mistakes too many times.

 Self-reliance is an unending journey, so as you "do you" celebrate your progress with a playlist of pop, rock, country, and R&B songs.
-We have a long list to start you out.
+We have a long list to begin your journey.

 1. "Unwritten" by Natasha Bedingfield